hhuang2088/notes/Quizes/week_02_quiz.md

 ## HTTP request and response

 * Define Server
+* -The server is a computer database that holds information and sends information to client side computers.

-* Name one thing that goes in a HTTP request header
+* Name one thing that goes in a HTTP request headerX
+* -

-* Name one thing that could come in an HTTP response body
+* Name one thing that could come in an HTTP response bodyX
+* -

-* Name one status code that could come in an HTTP response header
+* Name one status code that could come in an HTTP response headerX
+* -

 ## Intro Sinatra

    * My view is not rendering what I expected it be, twice `params[:my_number]`.
 What's wrong?
+   -It's not displaying the expected output because the data that is stored in the input variable is presumably in the form of an interger.
+Before it can be displayed it needs to be made into a string.
+X

 ```
 get "/double/:my_number" do